Banking & ATM Fees in France (2026)

 France is moderately cashless — card payments are widely accepted in cities but some smaller establishments and markets prefer cash.
 Wise and Revolut work flawlessly.
 Opening a local account (BNP Paribas, Société Générale, or online banks like Boursorama) requires proof of address — challenging without a lease.
 N26 or Revolut are practical alternatives.

-The recommended card stack for France
+The card stack for France

 Wise